shaisachs/the-check/README.md

 The man folded his slip and tucked it into his wallet.
 For later, he told himself, though he wasn’t sure what “later” meant.

 The receipt printer behind the counter whirred, sputtered, then spat out another check as though clearing its throat.
 The sound carried a faint sense of deliberation.
 Frankie didn’t touch it.
 No one had pressed a button.
 The machine worked in its own rhythm: pauses that felt contemplative, followed by little bursts of decisiveness.
-Like someone muttering to themselves while solving a crossword.
+Like someone muttering to herself while solving a crossword.

 The overhead lights hummed with a soft warmth, flickering not in the way of old fixtures but in a way that suggested attention — like they brightened half a shade whenever someone laughed, dimmed gently when a conversation turned private.
 The griddle’s low sizzle blended with the refrigerator’s steady breath, creating an odd harmony, a domestic heartbeat under the mundane noise.